arunchandra23/JTP-Technical-project/assets/AUTOENCODER.md

   <img src="./model_architecture.png" alt="Model Architecture" style="height: 600px;" />
 </p>

+## Training Details

+The autoencoder model is trained for 25 epochs with a batch size of 64, which has been found to be the best configuration for my hardware setup.
+This setting balances the need for computational efficiency while ensuring sufficient training depth to learn adequate features.

 ## Image Feature Extraction

 Once trained, the encoder part of the autoencoder is used to extract features from images.
 These features, or latent representations, are then stored in a vector database (Qdrant), enabling efficient retrieval of similar images based on their content.